SARCOIDOSIS & PROVING DISABILITY

 The classification of a limitation as exertional is related to the United States Department of Labor’s classification of jobs by various exertional levels (sedentary, light, medium, heavy, and very heavy) in terms of the strength demands for sitting, standing, walking, lifting, carrying, pushing, and pulling.
 Sections 404.1567 and 404.1569 explain how we use the classification of jobs by exertional levels (strength demands) which is contained in the Dictionary of Occupational Titles published by the Department of Labor, to determine the exertional requirements of work which exists in the national economy.

 The harder question is – what are “non-exertional” impairments?
-The SSA defines “non-exertional” impairment as follows: Limitations or restrictions which affect your ability to meet the demands of jobs other than the strength demands, that is, demands other than sitting, standing, walking, lifting, carrying, pushing or pulling, are considered non-exertional.
+The SSA defines “non-exertional” impairment as follows: limitations or restrictions which affect your ability to meet the demands of jobs other than the strength demands.
+That means demands other than sitting, standing, walking, lifting, carrying, pushing or pulling.
+If it doesn’t involve that list of activities, then the impairment is considered non-exertional.

 Some examples of non-exertional limitations include the following: